ZaraPhu/riscv-runtime-simulator/README.md

 # riscv-runtime-simulator
 ## Purpose
 This is the source code reposity for my (Zara's) implementation of a RISC-V Runtime Simulator.
-The source code is stored here for anybody to be able to modify and use, available under the GPLv3
+The source code is stored here for anybody to be able to modify and use, available under the GPLv3 license.

 ## Guide for Beginners
 ### Overview